Sub-convexity bound for $GL(3) \times GL(2)$ $L$-functions: Hybrid level aspect: Voronoi Summation Formula

 where $S(a,b;q)$ is the Kloosterman sum which is defined as:

-\end{lemma} \begin{proof} See \cite{FZ} for the proof. \end{proof} To apply Lemma \ref{gl3voronoi} in our setup, we need to extract the integral transform's oscillations.
+\end{lemma} \begin{proof} See \cite{FZ} for the proof. \end{proof} To apply Lemma \ref{gl3voronoi} in our setup, we need to extract the oscillations of the integral transform.
 To this end, we state the following lemma. \begin{lemma} Let $g$ be supported in the interval $[X,2X]$ and let $H_\pm$ be defined as above.
 Then for any fixed integer $K \geq 1$ and $xX \gg 1$, we have